 See Requirements for full details.

-The Certificate Nurse/Midwife Prescribing will give you the theoretical and practical knowledge to be competent in medication management.
-The course complies with the statutory, professional and interdisciplinary framework for the development of expertise in the area of prescriptive authority.
+Our Certificate in Nursing - Nurse/Midwife Prescribing will give you the theoretical and practical knowledge to be competent in medication management.
+This NFQ Level 8 Special Purpose Award complies with the statutory, professional and interdisciplinary framework for the development of expertise in the area of prescriptive authority.